kostas-s/Phonebook-Node-React-CRUD/README.md

 ## Features
 * Exposes a basic REST API built on ExpressJS.
-* Makes calls to Create, Read, Update, Delete to the API from ReactJS components.
+* Makes calls to Create, Read, Update, Delete to the API, using axios.
+* Frontend built with ReactJS components, utilizing useState and useEffect.
 * To update a person, simply write the existing name and the new phone.
 You will be asked whether to update via a window.

 ## Deployed on Heroku